EWA Bootcamp Lithuania 2025

 This is your opportunity!

-The EWA programme of EIT Food, the leading food innovation platform in the European Union, is taking place in Lithuania for the third time!
+The EWA bootcamp of EIT Food, is taking place in Lithuania for the third time.
 The aim is to encourage women’s engagement in entrepreneurship and unlock their potential to be innovators of future-changing solutions.
 To take part in the programme, you need to:

 • Identify with the female gender